-The process of developing an addiction differs for everyone because there is a variety of contributing factors that underscore the disease.
+The process of developing an addiction differs for everyone because a variety of contributing factors underscore the disease.
 For some individuals, becoming addicted to alcohol or drugs is the result of social consequences due to one’s peers primarily being substance abusers.
 Others become addicted as a result of indulging in their curiosities.
-There are also those for whom substance abuse was a behavioral characteristic one gets from family members who have also suffered from alcoholism or drug addiction.
-However, no matter how it occurs, there are a number of repercussions that tend to be experienced by most addicts.
+There are also those for whom substance abuse was a behavioral characteristic one gets from family members who have also struggled with alcoholism or drug addiction.
+However, no matter how it occurs, many repercussions tend to be experienced by most people who have an addiction.

 After becoming addicted, individuals experience a profound transformation.
 Both one’s physical and mental health deteriorate as substance abuse becomes the central, driving force in an individual’s life.
-Throughout each day, an addict must be continually seeking the next fix in order to keep withdrawal symptoms at bay.
+Throughout each day, an addicted person must continually seek the next fix to keep withdrawal symptoms at bay.
 Living in this way will eventually result in the loss of one’s job as well as many other opportunities, financial instability, damage of or destruction to one’s relationships, and perhaps even legal repercussions for criminal behaviors.
 In short, virtually every aspect of an individual’s life is significantly affected by the development of an addiction.

 Fortunately, recovery is both possible and attainable.
-While many have achieved lasting success in addiction treatment programs, twelve-step support groups have allowed millions upon millions of alcoholics and drug addicted to reclaim their health and independence.
-Having first started in the 1930s, Alcoholics Anonymous is the first and original twelve-step support group for which the renowned Twelve Steps were created.
-The Twelve Steps provide individuals who have suffered physically, mentally, and spiritually from the effects of addiction with a means of achieving a comprehensive recovery, emphasizing the role that spiritual awakening has in the recovery process.
-Moreover, an important part of the twelve-step method involves a concept known as sponsorship.
-Therefore, the following will define sponsorship and provide basic tips for twelve-step newcomers who are or might soon be looking for a sponsor.
+While many have achieved lasting success in addiction treatment programs, 12-step support groups have allowed millions upon millions of people with an addiction to reclaim their health and independence.
+Having first started in the 1930s, Alcoholics Anonymous is the first and original 12-step support group for which the renowned 12 Steps were created.
+The 12 Steps provide individuals who have suffered physically, mentally, and spiritually from the effects of addiction with a means of achieving a comprehensive recovery, emphasizing the role that spiritual awakening has in the recovery process.
+Moreover, an important part of the 12-step method involves a concept known as sponsorship.
+Therefore, the following will define sponsorship and provide basic tips for 12-step newcomers who are or might soon be looking for a sponsor.

-The Twelve Steps, as envisaged and designed by Wilson and his early associates, are a sort of recovery checklist meant to be achieved, or “worked,” in numerical order by individuals who suffer from and wish to overcome chemical dependency.
-Although the Twelve Steps were created to combat alcoholism, they’ve since been used in the numerous groups that are derivative from Alcoholics Anonymous, such as Narcotics Anonymous and even Gamblers Anonymous and Sex Addicts Anonymous.
-Over the course of the Twelve Steps, alcoholics and addicts come to terms with and accept the reality of their illness, recognize their powerlessness to the disease, appeal to the higher power of one’s understanding of the ability to overcome addiction, take a moral inventory of character defects and previous wrongdoings against others, make amends, and help others to achieve recovery through the Twelve Steps.
+The 12 Steps, as envisaged and designed by Wilson and his early associates, are a sort of recovery checklist meant to be achieved, or “worked,” in numerical order by individuals who wish to overcome chemical dependency.
+Although the 12 Steps were created to combat alcoholism, they’ve since been used in the numerous groups that are derivative from Alcoholics Anonymous, such as Narcotics Anonymous and even Gamblers Anonymous and Sex Addicts Anonymous.
+Over the course of the 12 Steps, people who have drug or alcohol addictions come to terms with and accept the reality of their illnesses, recognize their powerlessness to the disease, appeal to the higher power of one’s understanding of the ability to overcome addiction, take a moral inventory of character defects and previous wrongdoings against others, make amends, and help others to achieve recovery through the 12 Steps.

-What’s unique about twelve-step programs relative to addiction treatment programs is the focus on one’s social and spiritual recovery alongside physical, psychological, and emotional rehabilitation, which tends to be of greater emphasis in more clinical treatment modalities.
-However, the Twelve Steps help individuals to be more accountable for their own recovery and is seen as being the more proactive approach as individuals put much effort into their recovery rather than receiving it through treatment.
+What’s unique about 12-step programs relative to addiction treatment programs is the focus on one’s social and spiritual recovery alongside physical, psychological, and emotional rehabilitation, which tends to be of greater emphasis in more clinical treatment modalities.
+However, the 12 Steps program helps individuals to be more accountable for their own recovery and is seen as being the more proactive approach as individuals put much effort into their recovery rather than receiving it through treatment.

-What Exactly is the Purpose of a Twelve-Step Sponsor?
+What Exactly Is the Purpose of a 12 Steps Sponsor?

-While there are several important components to the twelve-step method, sponsorship is arguably the most important.
-After joining a twelve-step support group, newcomers are encouraged to choose a sponsor who will serve as his or her guide while working each of the Twelve Steps.
-Half mentor and half tutor, the sponsor help the sponsee to thoroughly learn each step, including its underlying or symbolic purposes as well as the role that each step plays in the cumulative twelve-step recovery process.
+While the 12 Steps method has several important components, sponsorship is arguably the most important.
+After joining a 12-step support group, newcomers are encouraged to choose a sponsor who will guide them as they work each of the steps.
+Half mentor and half tutor, the sponsor help the sponsee to thoroughly learn each step, including its underlying or symbolic purposes as well as the role that each step plays in the cumulative 12-step recovery process.
 Moreover, the sponsor-sponsee relationship becomes and remains a very important, valuable resource for someone who has only just begin his or her recovery.
 A sponsee will learn that the sponsor always makes himself or herself available, which is particularly useful when the newcomer is experiencing cravings or is otherwise feeling tempted to relapse and begin using alcohol or drugs again.

-In effect, an important part of finding sponsorship is having someone who will is an individual’s avid supporter, who will coach the newcomer through the process of recovery while also giving him or her straightforward advice when and where it’s needed.
-To an extent, the relationship is almost like a partnership as a sponsor becomes personally invested in the sponsee’s recovery; however, with the Twelfth Step involving becoming a newcomer’s sponsor, the relationship is as important to the sponsor — who has already worked the Twelve Steps and likely accrued an extended period of sober time — as it is to the sponsee still trying to overcome addiction.
+In effect, an important part of finding sponsorship is having someone who will be an individual’s avid supporter, who will coach the newcomer through the process of recovery while also giving them straightforward advice when and where it’s needed.
+To an extent, the relationship is almost like a partnership as a sponsor becomes personally invested in the sponsee’s recovery.
+However, with the 12th step involving becoming a newcomer’s sponsor, the relationship is as important to the sponsor — who has already worked the 12 Steps and likely accrued an extended period of sober time — as it is to the sponsee still trying to overcome addiction.

 What to Look for in a Support Group Sponsor

-It’s a good idea for a newcomer — especially someone who’s attempting twelve-step recovery for the first time and, therefore, is inexperienced with minimal knowledge of the Twelve Steps — to choose a sponsor who doesn’t already has a lot of sponsees.
-Although on the one hand this could be a sign of an individual being an effective or skilled sponsor, it also means that the individual will likely be stretched incredibly thin, limiting the amount of time they can possibly devote to each sponsee.
+It’s a good idea for a newcomer — especially someone who’s attempting 12-step recovery for the first time and, therefore, is inexperienced with minimal knowledge of the 12 Steps — to choose a sponsor who doesn’t already have a lot of sponsees.
+Although, on the one hand, this could be a sign of an individual being an effective or skilled sponsor, it also means the individual will likely be stretched incredibly thin, limiting the amount of time they can possibly devote to each sponsee.
 Finally, one should trust his or her instincts when choosing a sponsor.
-If a newcomer simply has an instinctive, “gut” feeling than an individual doesn’t seem trustworthy, he or she should not choose that individual to be his or her sponsor.
+If a newcomer simply has an instinctive, “gut” feeling that an individual doesn’t seem trustworthy, he or she should not choose that individual to be his or her sponsor.
 Conversely, if a newcomer has a strong, positive feeling about someone, he or she should trust that feeling.

 Watch Out: Common Pitfalls of Sponsorship

 Everyone is different and has different ways of handling or dealing with certain situations.
 It’s important to choose a sponsor who has a similar style of conduct as the sponsee.
-For instance, a sponsor who micro-manages his or her sponsors would not be the best fit for someone who tends to dislike authority or being told what to do; unfortunately, micro-managing sponsees is reported to be somewhat common among twelve-step sponsors.
+For instance, a sponsor who micromanages his or her sponsors would not be the best fit for someone who tends to dislike authority or being told what to do.
+Unfortunately, micromanaging sponsees is reportedly somewhat common among 12 Steps sponsors.
 With the sponsor-sponsee relationship being such an important part of a newcomer’s recovery process, it’s possible that an immoral sponsor could use the relationship as an opportunity to take advantage of him or her, whether for sexual reasons or otherwise, making it important that individuals take note of misconduct.

 Establish Boundaries and Respect Them

-When you choose a sponsor, be clear about establishing boundaries with him.
+When you choose a sponsor, be clear about establishing boundaries with the person.
 Have an open conversation about what you would like to get out of a sponsor-sponsee relationship.
-Do you want to be able to call him every day or reserve communication for check-ups and emergencies?
+Do you want to be able to call the person every day or reserve communication for check-ups and emergencies?

 Many sponsors will encourage you to reach out to them when needed, but they may not volunteer to routinely check up on you unless you explicitly say so.
 Also, know when it’s appropriate to reach out to your sponsor.
-While he can be a good shoulder to lean on, he is not your doctor, therapist, nutritionist, or lawyer.
+While your sponsor can be a good shoulder to lean on, the person is not your doctor, therapist, nutritionist, or lawyer.
 Reserve important, legal, and health concerns for a professional opinion.